 Wi-Fi security is all about awareness

-We get a lot of request from IT managers to help them solve security problems.
+We get a lot of requests from IT managers to help them solve security problems.
 However, we rarely get requests to improve security on their Wi-Fi specifically.
 It seems that IT Managers are not always aware of the risks that come with a company Wi-Fi network.
 Because of all three network access methods (cable, Wi-Fi and VPN), Wi-Fi is -by far- the hardest to secure.
 Cable connections, after all, require the attacker to be physically present at the office, while VPN-servers often come with built-in tools to secure the authentication.
 Wi-Fi signals, however, travel way beyond your company walls and therefore reach people that aren’t involved in your company.
 This makes them harder to control, even if you’ve secured them with a password.

 The problem lies in WPA2-Personal

 Many businesses work with a Wi-Fi type called WPA2-Personal, which works with the well-known pre-shared Wi-Fi code.
 But the truth is that WPA2-Personal was never meant for company networks.
 It’s a very basic way of connecting some devices to the internet, which is fine for the average household with a couple of phones, computers and tablets.
 A company, however, deals with many different devices and many different users, all needing access to valuable resources.
 Yes, there’s the pre-shared code.
 But this code is shared with all users and all devices on the network and therefore almost impossible to keep secret.